-I’ve mentioned before that Eric makes the best waffles.
+I’ve mentioned before that my husband makes the best waffles.
 I love when I wake up to a batch of them in the freezer – just pop them in the toaster oven and enjoy on a weekday morning.
 We enjoy them for breakfast, snacks, even dinner.

 Last Sunday we had breakfast for dinner.
 I had planned to make these, but decided I wasn’t up for pitting cherries and remembered that I had been wanting to make the Apple Cider Syrup we had at our MOMS Club Waffle Breakfast.
 It was so good I found myself enjoying seconds and thirds of waffles just to have more syrup.